M-Yassir/fcc-rdb-projects/README.md

 A complete rental management system with inventory tracking, customer rentals, and payment processing.
 Includes reporting features.

 ## 🔑 Key Takeaways
-Through these projects, I've built a strong foundation in **PostgreSQL, Bash scripting, and Git**—transforming theoretical knowledge into functional database solutions.
+Through these projects, I've built a strong foundation in **PostgreSQL, Bash scripting, and Git**, transforming theoretical knowledge into functional database solutions.
 Excited to tackle more complex systems and optimize real-world data workflows.